sseek001/public-fall23-aveerasa/syllabus.md

 ## Instructor Contact and Office Hours

-Dr. Michele Weigle: mweigle at cs.odu.edu
+[Dr. Michele Weigle](https://www.cs.odu.edu/~mweigle/), mweigle at cs.odu.edu

+Office hours are times that I set aside each week to meet with students and answer questions.
+No appointment is necessary.

+My office hours will be:
+* in person (ECSB 3327): **TBA**
-My office hours will be **TBA** via Zoom or by appointment.
-See Canvas for the link to the Zoom office hours meeting room.
-For Zoom office hours, students will be placed into the waiting room if I am already meeting with another student.
+* via Zoom: **TBA**, see Canvas for the link / students will be placed into the waiting room if I am already meeting with another student.

 If you cannot attend during regular office hours, please contact me to set up an alternate appointment time.

 ## Course Objectives